brighams/typescript-tailwind-webpack-sauce/README.md

 Usage:

 1. Open a bash shell on windows - linux skip this step!
-1. Copy app-sauce.sh to the root of your project foler
+1. Copy app-sauce.sh to the root of your project folder
 2. customize the script as you like
-3. execute ./app-sauch.sh
+3. execute ./app-sauce.sh
 4. It will compile and run!
 5. open browser http://127.0.0.1:8003

 ----
 WARNING: this will freely smash pre-existing files in your workspace.
-THIS is a feature: you may freely update the script and re-run it, until you feel like it is ready to go for your project.
+THIS is a feature: you may freely update the script and re-run, until you feel like it is ready to go for your project.
 TODO: add a flag --no-smash-existing-files
 ----
-there are no options and this is meant to be glued to the project so the customizations will always show up and you can reference how the project was started.
+there are no options.
+This is meant to be glued to your project, so the customizations will always show up, and you can reference how the project was started.

 Uses normal npm commands to execute app: